kate-orlova/taxonomy-in-sitecore/README.md

 1. Populate your **Taxonomy** with the relevant tags;
 1. Create _Profiles_ and assign them to tags accordingly;
 1. Add a _Taxonomy field_ to your content _Data Templates_ and configure the _ProcessTaxonomyProfiles_ custom pipeline by adding your _Taxonomy field_ reference to `..\App_Config\Include\TaxonomyInSitecore.config`.
 Make sure that the config file is deployed to your Sitecore destination folder;
-1. Assign the relevant tags to your content items and enjoy.
+1. Assign the relevant tags to your content items.
+Adapt _Renderings_ from the enclosed `Taxonomy Views-1.1.zip` package where applicable to render the relevant tags in the front-end for the _Context Item_.
+Enjoy!

 # Contribution
 Hope you found this module useful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.